-Employers and employer representatives/payroll agents can make electronic tax payments with no enrollment necessary.
-Just enter an employer payroll tax account number or letter ID and payment information to submit a payroll tax deposit or account payment online, visit File and Pay (edd.ca.gov/Payroll_Taxes/File_and_Pay) to make a payment today.
+Employers and employer representatives/payroll agents can make electronic tax payments without having to register with the EDD.
+Just enter an employer payroll tax account number or letter ID and payment information to submit a payroll tax deposit or account payment online, visit File and Pay (edd.ca.gov/Payroll\Taxes/File\ and Pay.htm) to make a payment today.